-The truth is there’s no universal formula you can follow to get the “perfect” fundraising email every time.
-There are best practices though, and following them can help you make your message as effective as possible.
+There’s no universal formula to get the perfect fundraising email every time.
+However, there are fundraising email best practices, and following them can help take your email marketing strategy to the next level.

-To help you write an effective email, no matter what the situation, we put together this two-part round-up with our most popular email resources and templates.
+To help you write an effective fundraising email, no matter what the situation, we’ve put together this two-part roundup with our most popular email resources and templates.

-The first section focuses on how to nail the many different types of emails your organization might send to your community, while the second half has the information you need to equip your peer-to-peer fundraisers to write emails to appeal to their networks.
+First, we focus on how to nail the many email types your organization might send to potential donors.
+Then, the second half has the information you need to mobilize your peer-to-peer fundraisers to write emails that inspire their networks to take immediate action.

 Fundraising Email Templates and Resources

 Email is a significant part of how nonprofits communicate.
 That’s why we’ve put together the following resources to help elevate your marketing emails.

 Learn how to stand out in your donors’ inboxes with:

 - Attention-grabbing subject lines that increase open rates

 - Captivating stories that emphasize a sense of urgency

 - Effective calls to action (CTAs) that drive supporters to your donation page